The new Black vanguard of portrait photography, plus four other photo shows worth seeing

 Related: Paris streets in B&W, Meyerowitz’s classic ‘Cape Light,’ and other books worth viewing

 This summer the International Center of Photography hosts the first U.S. exhibition dedicated to William Klein’s work in over a generation.
 Throughout his career, Klein’s work straddled the worlds of street photography, fashion photography, graphic design, painting, filmmaking, and more.
 This expansive show will fill the museum space and feature over 200 pieces that are inclusive of the various mediums he has worked in.
 The career-spanning exhibition covers Klein’s time as a studio assistant in Paris to his career photographing in Brooklyn.
-Get inspired this summer by diving into the mind of one of photography’s most versatile creators.
+Get inspired this summer by into the mind of one of photography’s most versatile creators.

 Where: ICP in New York City